The web portal of a report server (SSRS Native Mode)

 - Create KPIs.

 You can use the web portal to browse the report server folders or search for specific reports.
 You can view a report, its general properties and past copies of the report that are captured in report history.
 Depending on your permissions, you might also be able to subscribe to reports for delivery to an e-mail inbox or a shared folder on the file system.

 For information on supported browsers and versions, see Planning for Reporting Services Browser Support.

 The web portal is used only for a report server that runs in native mode.
 It is not supported for a report server that you configure for SharePoint integrated mode.

 Some web portal features are only available in specified editions of SQL Server.
 For more information, see Reporting Services Features supported by the Editions of SQL Server.

 On a new installation, only local administrators have sufficient permissions to work with content and settings.
 To grant permissions to other users, a local administrator must create role assignments that provide access to the report server.
 The application pages and tasks that a user can subsequently access will depend on the role assignments for that user.
 For more information, see Grant User Access to a Report Server

 If you are browsing to the web portal on the local machine that the server is running on, you may see a message indicating that you are not allowed to view this folder.
 This is due to Universal Access Control (UAC) and that you are not running the browser as an admin.
-You are not able to run Microsoft Edge as an admin.
-You will need to use Internet Explorer.
-You can either browser to the server remotely, or launch Internet Explorer as admin and browser to the web portal.
+You will need to give your account content manager rights on the folder by either browsing to the server remotely, or use Edge locally to configure the permissions.
+You are not able to run Microsoft Edge as an admin via the "Run as administrator" context menu.
+However, you can run Edge as the local administrator account by holding SHIFT + right-clicking on the edge shortcut and selecting "Run as a different user" then providing the local machine administrator account information in the login dialog.
 If you want to use the web portal remotely, you will need to give your account content manager rights on the folder.